 1. Marie Antoinette.

-Sofia Coppola's Marie Antoinette puts style over historical accuracy, but we don't mind.
-Milena Canonero’s award winning costume designs are a visual delight.
-They blend beautifully against the decadent backdrop of 18th century Versailles.
-A soft-hued flick that'll have you craving the sweet taste of a macaroon.
+Sofia Coppola's Marie Antoinette puts style over historical accuracy - but I don't mind.
+Milena Canonero’s award-winning costume designs are a visual delight.
+They look ideal amongst the decadent backdrop of 18th century Versailles.
+All in all, it's a soft-hued flick that'll have you craving the sweet taste of a macaroon.

 Marie Antoinette was only 15 when she came to France from Austria.
-Used to bring the two warring nations together through a marriage to the equally inexperienced Louis XVI.
+She was made to marry the equally inexperienced Louis XVI and bring the two warring nations together.

-Kirsten Dunst - starring in the leading role of the young Princess - gallivants around the palace in an ethereal display of baby pinks and dreamy blues.
-Ruffled or floral bodices, dramatic hoop skirts, and an array of intricate hats and frivolous fans dazzle on screen.
+Kirsten Dunst - starring as the young Princess - gallivants around the palace in ethereal, baby pink or dreamy blue ensembles.
+She dazzles on-screen wearing ruffled or floral bodices, dramatic hoop skirts, and an array of intricate hats.

-In one scene, Antoinette and her fellow royal friends gorge on candy, gamble, and try on shoe after shoe after shoe.
-The footwear featured were all Manolo Blahník designs made especially for the film.
-This collection of bow heeled beauties gave me a huge dose of shoe envy.
-I suspect they will be floating around in my dreams for the next few weeks.
+In one scene, Antoinette and her royal friends feast on candy, gamble, and try on shoe after shoe after shoe.
+The footwear was designed by Manolo Blahník especially for the film!
+A collection of bow-heeled beauties that gives me a huge dose of shoe envy.

 2. The Rocky Horror Picture Show.

 When vanilla couple Janet and Brad get lost on the Transylvanian highway, they stumble across a creepy mansion.
 Despite the dreary exterior of the building, magic awaits inside.
 A group of outcasts and deviants indulge in campy goodness.
-Intimate wear is acceptable as outerwear.
 Dramatic drag makeup, a huge supply of sequins, and gaudy accessories run rampant.
-It is a land of experimentation.

-Tim Curry as Dr Frank N Furter, the ‘sweet transvestite, from Transexual, Transylvania,’ is an undeniable style icon.
-I mean, his suspender game is on point, he looks great in a corset, and stands tall in stilettos with boundless self-confidence.
+Tim Curry as Dr Frank N. Furter, the ‘sweet transvestite, from Transexual, Transylvania,’ is an undeniable style icon.
+I mean, he looks great in a corset and waltzes around in his stilettos like he was born with them.
 A not-so-subtle reminder to always bring your most extra self to a celebration.

 However, It’s Columbia’s sequin studded wardrobe I love the most.
 In those glittery dancing shoes, her entire ensemble is to die for.
-I am a firm believer that you can’t have too many sequins, and though the embellishment may be a party season cliche, it can never, EVER be boring.
+I am a firm believer that you can’t have too many sequins.
+Although embellishment is a party outfit cliche, it can never, EVER be boring.
 Get time warping!

 3. Pretty in Pink.